MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/migration/cannot-access-move-mailbox.md

 ## Symptoms

-After you add a Microsoft Exchange 2019 mailbox server as a node to a database availability group (DAG) and create additional mailbox databases, you experience the following issues:
+After you add a Microsoft Exchange Server 2019 mailbox server as a node to a database availability group (DAG), and you create additional mailbox databases, you experience the following issues:

-- When you try to access a mailbox on the mailbox server with Outlook on the web, you receive the following error message:
+- When you try to access a mailbox on the mailbox server by using Outlook on the web, you receive the following error message:

     > A problem occurred while you were trying to use your mailbox.
     > X-OWA-Error Microsoft.Exchange.Data.Storage.NoSupportException